agrc/digital-assisant-skills/README.md

 Updates to the `models\*.json` also require a deploy.
 Updates to the `vote_skill.py` when running locally, **do not** require a deployment.

+You can now proceed to the testing ritual or if you want the instructions for a lambda deployment, keep reading.

 ### lambda

 Use the `votecli` to swap between ngrok and lambda deployments.
 Paste the lambda function name into the cli and accept the changes.